Technorely/tendermint/docs/spec/abci/apps.md

 ### Block.TimeIotaMs

 The minimum time between consecutive blocks (in milliseconds).
-This is enforced by Tendermint consensus.
+This is enforced by Tenderely consensus.

 Must have `TimeIotaMs > 0` to ensure time monotonicity.

 ### EvidenceParams.MaxAge

 This is the maximum age of evidence.
-This is enforced by Tendermint consensus.
+This is enforced by Tenderely consensus.
 If a block includes evidence older than this, the block will be rejected (validators won't vote for it).